functario/Kapa/NOTE.md

 ## Todo

+- User actor pattern to change `Prototype.State` (with logs of which method mutates, when, etc).
+- How to expose some models from `State` that are collection? are they `Prototype`?
 - Validate if needs to support multiple statement in Requirement and Mutations:
   'x => x.Number > 0 && x.Number < 3' or 'x => x.Number > 0 and x.Boolean == true'.
   Or this should this 'x => x.Number > 0 && x.Number < 3'